dragon.workflows.batch.Batch

 function(target: Callable , *args, reads: list | None = None, writes: list | None = None, name: str | None = None, timeout: float = 1000000000.0, **kwargs) Function[source]

 Creates a new function task.
-Arguments for the function that are of type AsyncDict will create a dependency for this task on the output specified by the AsyncDict.
-Further, the output specified by the AsyncDict will be passed in place of the AsyncDict when the job executes.
+Arguments for the function that are of type Task will create a dependency for this task on the output of the task specified by the argument.
+Further, the output of the specified task will be passed in place of the Task argument when the function executes.

 Parameters: